btf-org/flank-docs/docs/miscellaneous.md

 On the backend, we use Python, FastAPI, Pydantic, SQLAlchemy and Postgres.
 We make extensive use of iPython, which combined with VSCode, allows us to shoot our code into the REPL, a la SLIME from the EMacs world.
 We've also built an "entity" abstraction on top of SQLAlchemy and FastAPI that is trying to solve the same problem as EdgeDB.
 Big fan of FastAPI.
 Super easy to dive in and read the source code.

 We host the frontend in S3 (AWS) and Static Web Apps (Azure).
 We host the backend in Lambda (AWS) and Function Apps (Azure).

+## Tools that inspire us

+There are two tools that really influenced the way we think about programming.
+One is Unix pipes and the other is Jupyter Notebooks/REPLs.
+Then, from a UI/UX perspective, we really like how Notion does all the simple things really well and just gets out your way.
+Spiritually, Flank is a mashup of those three things.